 It’s tough to make a decision if you don’t know your options; consider the following and find out more.

 - Read the college catalog for descriptions of courses and academic programs

-- Visit the Advising & Career Center’s Resource Library for information on internships, career, exchange programs and choosing a major
+- Visit the Internship & Career Center’s Resource Library for information on internships, career, exchange programs and choosing a major

 - Check out the “What Can I Do With This Major?” website

 - Talk to other students who are majoring in the programs you find interesting